Tilings of the Sphere by Congruent Quadrilaterals or Triangles: Construction

 \subsection{Sporadic Tilings}

-Besides the tilings constructed from Platonic solids and earth map tilings, there are eight sporadic quadrilateral tilings, given by Figure \ref{sporatic_tiling}.
-We denote them by $S_fi$.
+Besides tilings of Platonic and earth map types, there are four triangular sporadic tilings, and eight quadrilateral sporadic tilings.

+The sporadic triangular tilings are actually the simple subdivisions of the regular cube.
+There are seven such tilings, given by Figure \ref{simple_subdivision_cube}, in which four are not assigned notations.
+We call these four {\em triangular sporadic tilings}.
+Figure \ref{sporadic_triangular} gives the 3D pictures of these tilings.
+We note that normal and thick edges are exchanged in order to get the isosceles triangle in Figure \ref{triangle}.
+We also note that the first and second tilings (fourth and fifth of Figure \ref{simple_subdivision_cube}) can also be interpreted as $F'E_{12\triangle}1$.

-The tilings $S_{12}1,S_{16}1$ are earth map tilings with $3$ and $4$ timezones.
-The tiling $S_{16}2$ is an earth map tiling with $4$ timezones.
-The tilings $S_{16}3,S_{16}'3$ are earth map tilings with $4$ timezones.
-The two tilings have the same central eight tiles, and the outer eight tiles are related by a flip.
-Therefore $S_{16}'3$ is a flip modification of $S_{16}3$.
-The tiling $S_{36}6$ is an earth map tilings with $3$ timezones.
-Presumably, these are parts of several infinite families of earth map tilings $S_{4p}i$ ($S_{36}6$ is part of $S_{12p}6$).
-While such earth map tilings are combinatorially possible, we have the quadrilaterals suitable for tilings only for the specific values of $f$, due to geometrical reason.
+Figure \ref{sporatic_tiling} gives the eight {\em quadralateral sporadic tilings}.
+The tilings $S_{12\square}1$, $S_{16\square}1$, $S_{16\square}2$, $S_{16\square}3$, $FS_{16\square}3$, $S_{36\square}5$ are actually earth map tilings with three or four timezones.
+Presumably, these belong to several infinite families of earth map tilings.
+Although such earth map tilings are combinatorially possible, the quadrilaterals exist only for the specific values of $f$, due to geometrical reason.